Data Structures¶

 std::vectoris your default sequence;std::unordered_mapis your default lookup table.- Linked lists exist but are usually not what you want;

-std::unique_ptrandstd::vector. - Pick a container by asking how you will add, find, and order the elements, not which one sounds clever.
+std::unordered_mapofstd::vector), and trees you build from nodes once you have the tools from Chapters 4–5. - Pick a container by asking how you will add, find, and order the elements, not which one sounds clever.